emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

 ---
 Now for the main dish, we're going to create our chat room.

-The first step, we need to create a chat UI component.
+As a first step, we need to create a chat UI component.

 In general, we can create our own chat UI our selves using simply React Native library.
-Also, there are a quite large amount of libraries dedicated to solving this issue themselves.
-For example here, we used [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) for our project.
+There are also several libraries dedicated to this matter.
+For example here, we used [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat).
-Nevertheless, using this library would be more useful, it might also cause some recoverable problems UI and so on ...
+While using this library can be useful, it may come with its own burden of integration and customization issues (feel free exploring the not-so-maintained source code behind it :) ).

 ```javascript